GuidesAgent Guide

 Day 2: If no response to day 1 outreach, send a short email: "Just wanted to make sure you received your market report for [Address].
 Happy to walk through the numbers with you if any questions come up."
 No pressure.
 Just checking in.

-Day 4: Send a piece of additional value — a neighborhood pricing trend ("Homes in your area are selling for 3% above asking on average this month") or a relevant blog post about selling timelines.
+Day 4: Send a piece of additional value, like a neighborhood pricing trend ("Homes in your area are selling for 3% above asking on average this month") or a relevant blog post about selling timelines.
 This email is about demonstrating expertise, not asking for a meeting.

 Most seller leads are not ready to list immediately.
 The nurture phase keeps you top-of-mind without being annoying.
 The cadence shifts from daily to weekly to bi-weekly: